Home

 Of course the answer is “yes.”

-Some people have a disposition towards the qualities a good school wants, someone who can forgo their autonomy in focused effort to acquire the norms of the academic disciplines that colleges are trying to pass on.
+Some people have a disposition towards the qualities a good school wants, someone who can forgo the vagaries of their youthful enthusiasms in focused effort to acquire the norms of the academic disciplines that colleges are trying to pass on.

 Other people need to put more effort into putting up with the demands.